Inetiger/BilForhandlerMedTommy/README.md

 ### * Pokemon
 ### * Harry Potter

 We choose BilForhandler, not to easy, not to hard.
-Fun and variety in the knowledge.
+Fun and variety in the knowledge needed to complete the task.